fundamelon/rshell/README.md

 rshell supports basic piping, as in bash.  the format ```cmd | cmd```, ```cmd < file```, ```cmd > file```, and ```cmd >> file``` are supported, as well as chaining.

+The syntax ```cmd fd> file``` is also supported for any (valid) file descriptor.

+The syntax ```cmd <<< "string"``` causes the string to be read directly into the command's standard input.
+Note that quotes are currently not parsed.
+Using these may cause problems and should be avoided.

+Both of the above commands can be used in any pipe chain, although input and output are prioritized.

 Whitespace is ignored for pipes.
 They are not affected by connectors.
 However, note that syntax errors with pipes are only detected at *runtime*, and will abort execution from that point onward.